Easy Illustration, tips and products to get you started

 Derwent A4 Portrait Sketch Pad 30 sheets of 165gsm paper.
 Spiral bound top also available in A5 and A3 good quality great for colouring pencils, and inexpensive via Amazon check for current prices or similar products.
-Currently, £5.70 don’t forget if your order is over £20 normally UK shipping is free unless stated otherwise.
+Don’t forget if your order is over £20 normally UK shipping is free unless stated otherwise.